 I had each team determine a strategy for counting before they started, and it was neat to see some of them begin to think about multiplication concepts as a faster way to get a total seed count.

+It was so fun to see them completely engaged in this pumpkin math activity.
 Of course, they also loved the messy, slimy fun of scooping all the seeds out.

 Station 5: Sink or Float